What should I know before taking my first class?

-Studio Access Membership ($120/mo.)
-The open studio access membership gets you full access to the studio between 24 hours a day giving you flexibility in your training schedule.
-In order to book the Studio Access Membership, you must complete a 15 minute safety overview with the studio management.
-E-mail email@example.com to book your safety overview session.
+The open studio access membership gets you full access to the studio with a key fob, giving you flexibility in your training schedule.
+In order to book the Studio Access Membership, you must complete a 15 minute safety overview.
+E-mail firstname.lastname@example.org to book your safety overview session.

 I'm a visiting instructor interested in the short term residency program.
 How do I apply?

 Yes!
 For first time students, we offer a 3 class package at a 25% off for $80.
 These 3 classes expire after one month from date of purchase.
 Please click here to set up your Mindbody account and to sign up for your first class: https://clients.mindbodyonline.com/classic/ws?studioid=759106&stype=-98

 How do the 5-week series work?

 Our 5-week series are small, performance oriented series where students attend one class per week for 5 weeks.
 In class, students will develop choreography to music and develop unique and interesting combinations.
 After 5 weeks, the choreography will be perfected and ready to be performed on the stage.
 Every 4 months, Oakland Pole and Dance hosts a student showcase where series groups show off their perfected and polished routines that they have built.
 Note that there are no make up sessions for the series but if you do miss a week, you will be given the choreography to practice during in-studio time.
 All series performers also have the opportunity to attend dress rehearsal for further polishing.